Turbo Trainer vs. Exercise Bikes

 - Good bikes with interactive content often come with a subscription

 Should I buy a Turbo Trainer or an Exercise bike?

 I feel it all comes down to the needs of the individual.
 If you are an outdoor cyclist and are looking at getting stronger on your bike over winter, a Turbo Trainer is for you.
-It gives you the ability to be on the same bike you will be on outdoor.
+It gives you the ability to be on the same bike you will be on outdoors.
 It’s cheaper to buy, and it helps you get used to the position on the bike much better than an exercise bike.
-A Smart Turbo Trainer will always offer more value than an exercise bike if you have a bike ready to go with it.
+A smart turbo trainer will always offer more value than an exercise bike if you have a bike ready to go with it.

-Whatever you pick, you will get value from, and it will improve your fitness.
+Whatever you pick, you will get value from it, and it will improve your fitness.
 We all know the benefits of exercise to our physical and mental health.
 It all comes down to personal preference, and there’s no wrong answer.

 I am an Ultra Distance Cyclist from the UK.
 I have been lucky enough to have broken world records and been in many bikepacking races.
 If I’m not riding bikes I’m writing about them.